vedph/pythia/README.md

 - concordances-based: designed from the ground up with concordances in mind: word locations here are not an afterthought or an additional payload attached to an existing location-less engine.
 The whole [architecture](./doc/model.md) is based on positions in documents, and these positions may also refer to other text structures besides words.
 In this higher abstraction level, a text is somewhat "dematerialized" into a set of positions linked to an open set of metadata.
 Searching for a verse or a sentence, or whatever other textual structure is thus equal to searching for a word, and we can freely mix and combine these different entity types in a query.

 - minimal dependencies: simple implementation with widely used standard technologies: the engine relies on a RDBMS, and is wrapped in a REST API.
 The only dependency is the database service.
+The index is just a standard RDBMS, so that you can easily integrate it into your own project.
+You might even bypass the search engine, and directly query or otherwise manipulate it via SQL.

 - flexible, modular and open: designed to be totally configurable via external parameters: you decide every relevant aspect of the indexing pipeline (filtering, tokenization, etc.), and can use any kind of input format (e.g. plain text, TEI, etc.) and source (e.g. file system, BLOB storage, web resources etc.).